Design Reporting Services paginated reports with Report Designer (SSRS)

 You can preview a report in the following ways:

 Preview view.
-Click the Preview tab.
-The report runs locally, using the same report processing and rendering functionality that is provided with the report server.
-The report that is displayed is an interactive image; you can select parameters, click links, view the document map, and expand and collapse hidden areas of the report.
+Select the Preview tab.
+The report runs locally, and uses the same report processing and rendering functionality that is provided with the report server.
+The report that is displayed is an interactive image; you can select parameters, select links, view the document map, and expand and collapse hidden areas of the report.
 You can also export the report to any of the installed rendering formats.

 Standalone Preview.
 Run the local report in a browser.
 By using a debug configuration, you can also use this mode to debug custom assemblies that you write.
 There are three ways to run a project in Debug mode:

-On the Visual Studio standard toolbar, click the Start button.
+On the Visual Studio standard toolbar, select the Start button.

-If you use a project configuration that builds the report but does not deploy it, the report that is specified in the StartItem property of the current configuration opens in a separate preview window.
+If you use a project configuration that builds the report but doesn't deploy it, the report that is specified in the StartItem property of the current configuration opens in a separate preview window.

 To use Debug mode, you must set a start item.
 In Solution Explorer, right-click the report project, click Properties, and in StartItem, select the name of the report to display.

-If you wish to preview a particular report that is not the start item for the project, select a configuration that builds the report but does not deploy it (for example, the DebugLocal configuration), right-click the report, and then click Run.
-You must choose a configuration that does not deploy the report; otherwise, the report will be published to the report server instead of displayed locally in a preview window.
+If you wish to preview a particular report that isn't the start item for the project, select a configuration that builds the report but doesn't deploy it (for example, the DebugLocal configuration), right-click the report, and then select Run.
+You must choose a configuration that doesn't deploy the report.
+Otherwise, the report isn't published to the report server instead of displayed locally in a preview window.

 When you first view a report on in Preview mode or in the preview window, the view of the report resembles a report produced by the HTML rendering extension.
-The preview is not HTML, but the layout and pagination of the report is similar to HTML output.
+The preview isn't HTML, but the layout and pagination of the report is similar to HTML output.

 You can change the view to represent a printed report by switching to print preview mode.
-Click the Print Preview button on the preview toolbar.
-The report will display as though it were on a physical page.
+Select the Print Preview button on the preview toolbar.
+The report displays as though it were on a physical page.
 This view resembles the output produced by the Image and PDF rendering extensions.
-Print preview is not an image or PDF file, but the layout and pagination of the report is similar the output in those formats.
+Print preview isn't an image or PDF file, but the layout and pagination of the report is similar the output in those formats.
 You can choose the size of the report image, for example, set the width of the page.

-Print preview helps you identify many of rendering problems you might encounter were you to print the report.
+Print preview helps you identify many of rendering problems you might encounter when you print the report.
 Common rendering problems include:

 Extra blank pages because the report is too wide to fit on the paper size you specified for the report.